METALS-Aluminium hovers near 6-week low, at risk from oversupply

 By Pratima Desai

-LONDON, June 22 Aluminium prices held near six-week lows on Thursday as the market focused on rising supplies and exports from top producer China, lower output costs and higher inventories.
+LONDON, June 22 (Reuters) - Aluminium prices held near six-week lows on Thursday as the market focused on rising supplies and exports from top producer China, lower output costs and higher inventories.

 Benchmark aluminium on the London Metal Exchange closed up 0.2 percent at $1,870 a tonne after earlier touching $1,866.50, near Wednesday's lowest since May 11 of $1,866.